 Information for people travelling or recently entering New Zealand.

-On February 15, the Government announced that temporary restrictions on travellers arriving in New Zealand from mainland China will remain in place as a precautionary measure to protect against the spread of COVID-19.
+The Government has announced temporary restrictions on travellers arriving in New Zealand as a precautionary measure to protect against the spread of COVID-19.

 People who are exempt from the temporary restrictions are: